Offline Report Cards and Custom Dashboards

 Moving to realm query for checking birth weight was not possible.
 If it were a equals comparison it can be achieved using 'CONTAINS' in realm

-• But in cases where time complexity is the same for both cases, writing realm queries would be efficient to achieve the purpose. (refer below code example)
+• But in cases where time complexity is the same for both cases, writing realm queries would be efficient to achieve the purpose. (refer below code example).
+Also refer to Filter based on a custom observation value expression pattern above.

 • Find 13 months children who are completely immunised